Is your breastfed baby gassy?

-A warm bath can help your baby relax and will help the gasses escape.
+A warm bath can help your baby relax and allow the gasses to escape.

 Too Much Too Fast

 Hyperlactation syndrome is when a mother has an oversupply of breast milk.
-Baby will then drink too much of the watery foremilk and not enough of the substantial hindmilk.
-The foremilk is higher in lactose, and this causes your baby’s tummy to cramp; your baby might also eat more often, because he/she is not feeling satisfied, making the gassy stomach symptoms even worse.
+Baby will then drink too much watery foremilk and not enough of the substantial hindmilk.
+The foremilk is higher in lactose, which causes your baby’s tummy to cramp; your baby might also eat more often because they are not feeling satisfied, making the gassy stomach symptoms even worse.

 If you feel that an oversupply of milk has caused the gas problem, you can try offering alternative breasts at each feeding, allowing your baby to empty only one breast at a feeding.
-If your other breast becomes too full, you can pump a little for relief; this will help decrease your supply and also get your baby drinking the fatty hindmilk, too; this will prevent some infant gassiness.
+If your other breast becomes too full, you can pump a little for relief; this will help decrease your supply and get your baby drinking the fatty hindmilk, which will prevent some gassiness.

-'Complete drainage and block feedings are recommended, the mother nurses from a single breast for a block of time (3 h).
+'Complete drainage and block feedings are recommended; the mother nurses from a single breast for a block of time (3 h).
 She then alternates breasts for successive blocks.
-In this way, milk accumulates in the unused breast and should decrease milk supply.
-It is reported that the complete drainage of both breasts before beginning the block feedings reduces the excess milk supply, and thereby reduces the mother's engorgement and the infant's difficulties feeding.'
+In this way, milk accumulates in the unused breast and should decrease the milk supply.
+It is reported that the complete drainage of both breasts before beginning the block feedings reduces the excess milk supply, thereby reducing the mother's engorgement and the infant's difficulties feeding.'
 (1)

 A forceful milk let-down (when the milk starts to flow) might cause your baby's gas problems.
-If your baby is gulping and choking while breastfeeding because of an overactive let-down, he/she will be swallowing a lot of air.
-Making sure that your baby is sitting in an upright position while breastfeeding will help the extra milk flow down, instead of causing increased air intake.
+If your baby is gulping and choking while breastfeeding because of an overactive let-down, they will swallow a lot of air.
+Ensuring your baby is sitting upright while breastfeeding will help the extra milk flow down instead of causing increased air intake.

-Your baby’s gut is still developing in the first four months and lacks the intestinal flora that evolves with time.
+Your baby’s gut still develops in the first four months and lacks the intestinal flora that evolves with time.